matimortari/nuxtjs-starter/web/README.md

-# Nuxt.js Starter
+# Nuxt.js Starter - Web Demo

-This is the **static showcase website** for the Nuxt.js Starter project.
+This is the **static showcase website** for the [Nuxt.js Starter](https://github.com/matimortari/nuxtjs-starter) project.
 It demonstrates the features, CLI usage, and setup instructions for the starter.

 #### Table of Contents